RGambarini/SolMod.jl/docs/src/basic_usage.md

 NRTL_solubilityCurve(params, [298, 334], "Solvent", guess = 0.12, components = 3)
 ```

-We can also obtain an error analysis using SolMod.
+We can also obtain an error analysis using SolMod.jl.
 We will get an output of the residuals from the experimental data and the RMSD (Root Mean Square Deviation).
 The RMSD of predicted values  ``\hat{x}``  for times a with variables observed over  ``A``  times, is computed for  ``A``  different predictions as the square root of the mean of the squares of the deviations:

 ```math
 RMSD = \sqrt{\dfrac{\sum_{a=1}^A{(\hat{x}_a - x_a)^2}}{|A|}}